• Skip to primary navigation

 Wait until the St. John’s Wort seedlings are 2-3 inches tall before moving them into the garden.
 They prefer “light” dry soils, which means sandy loam or loam.

-If you’re interested in learning more about the healing properties of St. John’s Wort, I urge you to read a good, well researched site like The Herbal Academy or join Learning Herbs.
-If you’re just interested in growing St Johns Wort as a pretty garden plant, enjoy it for it does add a cheerful little sparkle to the perennial garden.
+If you’re interested in learning more about the healing properties of St. John’s Wort, I recommend visiting a reputable, well-researched site like The Herbal Academy or joining Learning Herbs.
+If you’re just interested in growing St John’s Wort as a pretty garden plant, enjoy it, for it does add a cheerful little sparkle to the perennial garden.

 Filed Under: Herb Gardens